 Settings: Yemen is a country located at the southern tip of the Arabian Peninsula in western Asia.
-It is the second largest sovereign Arab state on the peninsula, and occupies 527,970 square kilometers (203,850 square miles).
-The coastline stretches for about 2,000 km (1,200 mi).
-9 It is bordered on the north by the Kingdom of Saudi Arabia, on the west by the Red Sea, on the south by the Gulf of Aden and the Guardafui Channel, and to the east by Oman.
-The territory of Yemen includes more than 200 islands, including the islands of Socotra in the Guardafui Channel.
-Yemen belongs to the group of least developed countries 10, referring to the many "severe structural obstacles to sustainable development".11 In 2019, the United Nations reported that Yemen was the country most in need of humanitarian aid, about 24 million people out of a total of 28.5 million, or 85% of its population.12 As of 2020, the country ranked first in the Fragile States Index, 13 and the second worst in the Global Hunger Index, being surpassed only by the Central African Republic.13 Despite the significant progress Yemen has made in expanding and improving the healthcare system over the past decades, the system remains severely underdeveloped.
-Total spending on healthcare in 2002 was 3.7 percent of GDP.14 In the same year, per capita spending on healthcare was very low, compared to other Middle Eastern countries - \$ 58 according to UN statistics and \$ 23 according to the World Health Organization.
+It is the second largest sovereign Arab country on the peninsula, and resides in 527,970 square kilometers (203,850 square miles).
+The coast extends for about 2,000 km (1,200 mi).9 It is bounded on the north by the Kingdom of Saudi Arabia, on the west by the Red Sea, on the south by the Gulf of Aden and the Guardafui Channel, and to the east by Oman.
+The territory of Yemen includes more than 200 islands, with the islands of Socotra in the Guardafui Channel.
+Yemen integrates to the group of least developed countries10, referring to the many "severe structural obstacles to sustainable development"11.
+In 2019, the United Nations described Yemen as the country most in need of humanitarian aid, with around 24 million people out of a total of 28.5 million, or 85% of its population, in need of urgent aid12.
+As of 2020, the country ranked first in the Fragile States Index,13 and the second worst in the Global Hunger Index, being surpassed only by the Central African Republic13.
+Despite the significant progress Yemen has made in expanding and improving the healthcare system over the past decades, the system remains severely underdeveloped.
+Total spending on healthcare in 2002 was 3.7 percent of GDP14.
+In the same year, per capita spending on healthcare was very low, compared to other Middle Eastern countries - \$ 58 according to UN statistics and \$ 23 according to the World Health Organization.

 According to the World Bank, the number of doctors in Yemen increased at a rate of more than 7 percent between 1995 and 2000, but as of 2004 there were still only three doctors for every 10,000 people.
-In 2003, Yemen had only 0.6 beds per 1,000 people.14 Health care services are especially scarce in rural areas.
+In 2003, Yemen had only 0.6 beds per 1,000 people14.
+Health care services are especially scarce in rural areas.
 Health services cover only 25 percent of rural areas, compared to 80 percent of urban areas.
-Emergency services, such as the ambulance service and blood banks, are non-existent.14
+Emergency services, such as the ambulance service and blood banks, are nonexistent14.